deboraptor/deboraptor/README.md

 * R
 * C/C++

-And I wish I could learn C# one day!
+And I wish I could learn C# and Ruby one day!

 ---